 Adjudication and Selection Criteria

-Decisions are made on the basis of a pre-selection process and, for those successful in pre-selection, an audition before a jury of distinguished musicians.
-Pre-selection involves a review of the application materials submitted, including recordings of solo works performed by the applicant in the preceding 12-month period.
-Selected candidates are invited to a live audition in Ottawa in May or early June.
-The Foundation defrays the candidates’ cost of travel to the auditions.
+Decisions are normally made on the basis of a pre-selection process and, for those successful in pre-selection, an audition before a jury of distinguished musicians.
+Please note, however, that due to COVID-19 travel restrictions, procedures have changed for 2021.
+Pre-selection will still occur; this involves a review of the application materials submitted, including recordings of solo works performed by the applicant in the preceding 12-month period.
+Selected candidates will then be invited to participate in an online interview with the jury.

 Awards are based on the merit of the candidates and their projects.
 The jury’s concern is to ensure it maintains the highest standards of excellence.
 Awards go to those applicants who demonstrate outstanding ability and accomplishment in a highly competitive process and whose projects are considered appropriate to their needs and professional goals.

 In exceptional circumstances, the Foundation will consider renewing its support for up to a maximum of three years.
 Award recipients who wish to be considered for renewals will be judged on the basis of